 Bradycardia treatment aims to regulate the heart’s rhythm to bring the heart rate to the individual’s needs.
 Rare cases of slow heart rhythm usually resolve on their own and may not require treatment.
 However, if the bradycardia symptoms persist or get worse with time, it is important to seek medical care.

 The doctor generally recommends medications to manage mild or moderate symptoms of reduced heart rate.
 Inform your doctor regarding any ongoing medicines or other health conditions before opting for medications.
-In case of severe symptoms, bradycardia treatment involves surgical procedures and even the installation of a pacemaker to normalise the heartbeat.
+In case of severe symptoms, bradycardia treatment involves surgical procedures and even the installation of a pacemaker to normalize the heartbeat.

 There are also leadless pacemakers (which are not bigger than the size of a large multivitamin pill) for bradycardia treatment which are suitable for patients with certain medical conditions and need single-chamber pacing only.
 While a pacemaker can help improve heart rhythm, it cannot fully cure the condition.
 Most pacemakers can last for years without any malfunction.
 Get in touch with your doctor to discuss your medical condition and the benefits of pacemakers.